 USDOT excess property means property under the jurisdiction of the USDOT that is excess to any USDOT modal administrations’ needs and the discharge of their responsibilities.

-§ 663.526 How can Tribes or Intertribal consortiums learn about USDOT excess property?
+§ 663.526 How can Tribes learn about USDOT excess property?

-The Secretary shall not less than annually send to Tribes and Intertribal consortiums a listing of all excess USDOT personal property before reporting the property to GSA or to any other Federal agency as excess.
+The Secretary shall not less than annually send to Tribes a listing of all excess USDOT personal property before reporting the property to GSA or to any other Federal agency as excess.
 The listing shall identify the agency official to whom a request for donation shall be submitted.

-§ 663.527 How can a Tribe or Intertribal consortium acquire excess USDOT property?
+§ 663.527 How can a Tribe acquire excess USDOT property?

-(a) The Tribe or Intertribal consortium shall submit to the Secretary a request for specific property that includes a statement of how the property is intended for use in connection with a TTSGP compact or funding agreement.
-The Secretary shall expeditiously process the request and shall exercise discretion in a way that gives maximum effect to the request of Tribes or Intertribal consortiums for the donation of excess USDOT property.
+(a) The Tribe shall submit to the Secretary a request for specific property that includes a statement of how the property is intended for use in connection with a TTSGP compact or funding agreement.
+The Secretary shall expeditiously process the request and shall exercise discretion in a way that gives maximum effect to the request of Tribes for the donation of excess USDOT property.

 (b) If more than one request for the same item of personal property is submitted, the Secretary shall award the item to the requestor whose request is received on the earliest date.
-If two or more requests are received on the same date, the Secretary shall award the item to the requestor with the lowest transportation costs to deliver the excess USDOT property for use by the Tribe or Intertribal consortium.
+If two or more requests are received on the same date, the Secretary shall award the item to the requestor with the lowest transportation costs to deliver the excess USDOT property for use by the Tribe.
 The Secretary shall make the donation as expeditiously as possible.

-(c) If more than one request for the same parcel of real property is submitted, the Secretary shall award the property to the Tribe or Intertribal consortium whose reservation, trust land or fee land is closest to the real property requested.
+(c) If more than one request for the same parcel of real property is submitted, the Secretary shall award the property to the Tribe whose reservation, trust land, restricted fee or fee land is closest to the real property requested.

-§ 663.528 Who takes title to excess USDOT property donated to a Tribe or Intertribal consortium?
+§ 663.528 Who takes title to excess USDOT property donated to a Tribe?

-The Tribe or Intertribal consortium takes title to donated excess USDOT property.
-The Secretary shall provide the Tribe or Intertribal consortium with all documentation needed to vest title in the Tribe or Intertribal consortium.
+The Tribe takes title to donated excess USDOT property.
+The Secretary shall provide the Tribe with all documentation needed to vest title in the Tribe .

-§ 663.529 Who takes title to any land that is part of excess USDOT real property donated to a Tribe or Intertribal consortium?
+§ 663.529 Who takes title to any land that is part of excess USDOT real property donated to a Tribe?

-(a) If a Tribe or Intertribal consortium requests donation of fee title to excess real property that includes land not held in trust for a Tribe, the Tribe or Intertribal consortium shall so specify in its request for donation.
-The Secretary shall take the necessary action under Federal law and regulations to transfer the title to the Tribe or Intertribal consortium.
+(a) If a Tribe requests donation of fee title to excess real property that includes land not held in trust for a Tribe, the Tribe shall so specify in its request for donation.
+The Secretary shall take the necessary action under Federal law and regulations to transfer the title to the Tribe.

-(b) If a Tribe or Intertribal consortium asks the Secretary to donate excess real property that includes land and requests that fee title to the land be held by the United States in trust for a Tribe, the requestor shall submit a resolution of support from the governing body of the Tribe in which the beneficial ownership is to be registered.
+(b) If a Tribe or asks the Secretary to donate excess real property that includes land and requests that fee title to the land be held by the United States in trust for a Tribe, the requestor shall submit a resolution of support from the governing body of the Tribe in which the beneficial ownership is to be registered.

-(1) If the donation request is submitted to the Secretary of Transportation, that Secretary shall take all steps necessary to transfer the land to the Secretary of the Interior with the Tribe or Intertribal consortium’s request and the Tribe's resolution.
+(1) If the donation request is submitted to the Secretary of Transportation, that Secretary shall take all steps necessary to transfer the land to the Secretary of the Interior with the Tribe’s request and the Tribe's resolution.

-(2) The Secretary shall not require the Tribe or Intertribal consortium to furnish any information in support of a request other than that required by law or regulation.
+(2) The Secretary shall not require the Tribe to furnish any information in support of a request other than that required by law or regulation.

-§ 663.530 May the Secretary elect to reacquire excess USDOT property whose title has been transferred to a Tribe or Intertribal consortium?
+§ 663.530 May the Secretary elect to reacquire excess USDOT property whose title has been transferred to a Tribe?